RoshanJacob/Advanced-Trex-Game-/README.md

 Feel free to contribute and improve this small game!

 ( PS: You are not allowed to look into the mysteries of the game!
-Because it has to... um, it has to stay a mystery!)
+Because it has to... it has to stay a mystery!)

 ( PPS: If you do dare look into the secrets...
 <br>
-you may find, errr, you may find a mess of code!)
+you may find, errr, you may find, well, code which can refactored, to say for the best.)

 # How To Run -